 The Halloween Pumpkin Flotilla is a cherished annual tradition that the Conservancy has presented in Central Park for nearly 30 years.
 This magical event returns to the Harlem Meer each October, welcoming friends and neighbors from the surrounding communities and throughout New York City.
 The iconic festive flotilla—featuring homemade jack-o’-lanterns bobbing into the open waters in a dusk-time spectacle—is a must-see NYC event for kids of all ages.

 The Halloween Pumpkin Flotilla was once known as the "Pumpkin Sail," but because there have never been pumpkins for sale at the event, the name was changed to avoid confusion.
 Traditionally a naval term, a “flotilla” refers to a formation of ships.
 In our flotilla, the ships are jack-o'-lanterns, carved and donated by New Yorkers.

 In the early days of the event, pumpkins would float independently atop the Pool.
-But with the introduction of the flotilla, two long lines of connected pumpkins now sail behind a kayak paddled by a pirate or wicked witch in the Harlem Meer.
+But with the introduction of the flotilla, two long lines of connected pumpkins now sail behind a kayak paddled by a "pirate" or "wicked witch" in the Harlem Meer.
 This has proven more fun to watch—and drastically reduces pumpkin retrieval time!
 The jack-o’-lanterns are equipped with waterproof LED lights to give them a ghoulish glow.

 We hope to see you at this memorable autumn event!
 Use the hashtag #CentralParkHalloween to share the fun from the Harlem Meer or to follow along from home.

 Tags: Best for Kids

-Tags: Summer / Conservancy Staff / Park Design / Spring / Fall / Tips for Visiting / Winter / Nature Lovers
+Tags: Tips for Visiting / Nature Lovers